Founder + Editor

 Julie Farris lives and works in New York City.
 A native New Yorker, Julie received her BA from Vassar College in Poughkeepsie, New York and her MLA from Harvard University Graduate School of Design in Cambridge, Massachusetts.

-Her work has appeared in numerous publications and books, including The New York Times, Architectural Digest, Landscape Architecture Magazine, Ladies' Home Journal, The Architect’s Newspaper, The New York Post, Gardenista and the publication, Design Brooklyn.
-Her work was most recently cited by Gardenista as one of the top 10 design trends for 2015.
-Julie served as a member of the Board of Trustees of the Brooklyn Botanic Garden and Co-Founder of The Big Future Group, an interdisciplinary design firm working in countries in need.
+Her work has appeared in numerous publications and books, including The New York Times, Architectural Digest, Landscape Architecture Magazine, Ladies' Home Journal, The Architect’s Newspaper, The New York Post, Gardenista and the publication, Design Brooklyn, and recently featured in the book, Gardenista .
+Julie served as a member of the Board of Trustees of the Brooklyn Botanic Garden and was Co-Founder of The Big Future Group, an interdisciplinary design firm working in countries in need.

 His ability to lead conceptual design, development and management is evidenced in numerous international award winning projects and strategic plans, including the Campa de los Ingleses Park at the Guggenheim Museum in Bilbao, Spain, the Masterplan and vision for Public Administration Town, a new administrative city of Sejong, Korea, the Gabon Conference Center and Gardens in Gabon, Africa with WORKac, as well as the winning Rebuild By Design competition project “Resist, Delay, Store, Discharge” with OMA for a comprehensive strategy for a resilient and sustainable Hoboken, NJ.